-During 2021, the Company did not purchase any ordinary shares.
-On 25 February 2022, the Company announced that it had commenced a share buyback programme to repurchase up to £2 billion of its own ordinary shares which is expected to be completed by 31 December 2022 ('Buyback Programme') by way of on-market purchases.
-The Company previously announced its intention to commence the Buyback Programme on 24 February 2022.
-Share purchases by the Company pursuant to the Buyback Programme will be carried out using the authority to purchase its own shares approved by shareholders at the last AGM as opposed to the authority being sought in Resolution 22.
+On 23 February 2023, the Company announced that it had commenced the Buyback Programme to repurchase up to £2 billion of its own ordinary shares which is expected to be completed by 29 December 2023 by way of on-market purchases.
+The Company announced its intention to commence the Buyback Programme on 22 February 2023.
+Share purchases by the Company pursuant to the Buyback Programme will be carried out using the authority to purchase its own shares approved by shareholders at the last AGM as opposed to the authority being sought in Resolution 25.
 The Company intends to cancel the shares it repurchases through the Buyback Programme.
 The Buyback Programme is subject to the continuing approval of the Prudential Regulation Authority.

-Resolution 24.
+Resolution 27.
 Notice period for general meetings